 ii) Demand for College Education, and Institutional Aid.

-In this flurry for talent, they have raked up enormous debts they can’t seem to handle.
+In this flurry for talent, they have racked up enormous debts they can’t seem to handle.
 Instead of cutting back on spending, they often transfer the cost of these projects onto their students through tuition.
 As most don’t have the money to pay the hefty sums either, they themselves take on debt.
 It’s a vicious cycle and an important reason for the longstanding rise in tuition inflation over the past years.

 This type of grant aid (free money) increased by 32% over the past 5 years to $58.7 billion.
 Over the same period, “federal grant aid declined and grant aid from states, employers, and other private sources increased by less than 10%.”
 (College Board, 2018).